irena-flextool/flextool/docs/reference.md

 Additionally a model level option to exclude all node, connection and unit level outputs and only leave group and model level results.
 This will significantly increase the speed of importing data to the result database.

 - model: `exclude_entity_outputs`: Default, no. Excludes results on node, unit and connection level, but preserves group level results

+An option to look at the not output horizons is set.
+This is useful for debugging and constructing stochastic/rolling model.
+This might affect the solve level costs in the results, so disable this before the final results.

+- model: `output_horizon`: Default, no. Produces outputs for the extended horizons.

 ## Reserves